Joe Simon: Simon and Kirby

 Kirby and Simon spent their first weeks at National trying to devise new characters while the company sought how best to utilize the pair.
 After a few failed editor-assigned ghosting assignments, National's Jack Liebowitz told them to "just do what you want".
 The pair then revamped the Sandman feature in Adventure Comics and created the superhero Manhunter.
 In July 1942 they began the Boy Commandos feature.
 The ongoing "kid gang" series Boy Commandos, launched later that same year, was the team's first National feature to graduate into its own title.
 It sold over a million copies a month, becoming National's third best-selling title.
 They also scored a hit with the homefront kid-gang team, the Newsboy Legion in Star-Spangled Comics.
 In 2010, DC Comics writer and executive Paul Levitz observed that "Like Jerry Siegel and Joe Shuster, the creative team of Joe Simon and Jack Kirby was a mark of quality and a proven track record."

 Harry Mendryk, art restorer on Titan Books' Simon and Kirby series of hardcover collections, believes Simon used the pseudonym Glaven on at least two covers during this time: those of Harvey Comics' Speed Comics #22 and Champ Comics #22 (both Sept.
 1942), though the Grand Comics Database does not independently confirm this.
 Mendryk also believes that both Kirby and Simon used the pseudonym Jon Henri on a handful of other 1942 Harvey comics, as does Who's Who in American Comic Books 1929–1999.

 Simon enlisted in the U.S. Coast Guard during World War II.
 He said in his 1990 autobiography that he was first assigned to the Mounted Beach Patrol at Long Beach Island, off Barnegat, New Jersey, for a year before being sent to boot camp near Baltimore, Maryland, for basic training.
 Afterward, he reported for duty with the Combat Art Corps in Washington, D.C., part of the Coast Guard Public Information Division.
 He was stationed there in 1944 when he met New York Post sports columnist Milt Gross, who was with the Coast Guard Public Relations Unit, and the two became roommates in civilian housing.
 Pursuant to his unit's mission to publicize the Coast Guard, Simon created a true-life Coast Guard comic book that DC agreed to publish, followed by versions syndicated nationally by Parents magazine in Sunday newspaper comics sections, under the title True Comics.
 This led to his being assigned to create a comic book aimed at driving Coast Guard recruitment.
 With Gross as his writer collaborator, Simon produced Adventure Is My Career, distributed by Street and Smith Publications for sale at newsstands.

-Returning to New York City after his discharge, Simon married Harriet Feldman, the secretary to Harvey Comics' Al Harvey.
+Returning to New York City after his discharge as a petty officer 2nd class, Simon married Harriet Feldman, the secretary to Harvey Comics' Al Harvey.
 The Simons and the now-married Kirby and his wife and first child moved to houses diagonally across from each other on Brown Street in Mineola, New York, on Long Island, where Simon and Kirby each worked from a home studio.